Department of Literature, Languages, Writing, and Humanities

-Whether you long to read good books, debate ideas, or travel the world—all while training for career success—the Department of Literature, Language, Writing, and Philosophy has something for everyone.
+Whether you long to read good books, debate ideas, or travel the world—all while training for career success—the Department of Literature, Languages, Writing, and Humanities has something for everyone.

 Our faculty are distinguished experts and passionate teachers.
 We offer small classes where the professor knows your name and wants to hear you speak your mind.